 - Avoid caffeine and foods high in sugar or those that make you bloat from late afternoon.
 Cut down smoking in the evening if you can.

 Before you get into bed…

-- It’s so easy to get hooked by work WhatsApp messages/ COVID related news articles.
-Give yourself permission to avoid these forums in the hours before bed/ on days off.
-It may helpful to agree with colleagues that vital information won’t be shared on these forums to help manage anxieties about disengaging.
+- It’s so easy to get hooked by work WhatsApp messages / COVID related news articles.
+Give yourself permission to avoid these forums in the hours before bed and on days off.
+It may be helpful to agree with colleagues that vital information won’t be shared on these forums to help manage anxieties about disengaging.

 - Get into a routine by brushing your teeth and washing (even though sometimes you can’t be bothered) to help your body wind down and prepare for bed.
 Maybe even treat yourself to a nice hand massage before bed to help unwind.
 Use a nice smelling hand cream and really take notice of the smell and feel as you do this and show yourself a moment of kindness.

 - Set your alarm and then put your clock on the other side of room to avoid the habit of checking this.

 - Once sleep becomes disturbed it can be easy to get hooked by frustration.
 Try to tell yourself that sleep is natural and will come.

 - If worry thoughts show up just gently notice these and try to imagine them like leaves on a stream passing gently.
 There’s no need for action, that will come in waking hours and you have done as much as you can.
 Show yourself kindness.